GUAGI. The Official definition and explanation.

 Behold, #GUAGI.(Go Up And Get It)

-#GUAGI (noun): a receiver’s ability to gauge the flight of a football, strategically maneuver to catch it at it’s highest point, & the strength to fend off defenders and complete the catch.
+#GUAGI (noun): a receiver’s ability to gauge the flight of a football, strategically maneuver to catch it at its highest point, & strongly fend off defenders and complete the catch.

 #GUAGI needs to be an official scouting term, an attribute easily discussed in conversational shorthand.